ccanonne/ccanonne.github.io/research-directions.md

 - Learning in LDP or communication constraints under Kolmogorov distance
-- simple hypothesis testing: shuffle or LDP
+- simple hypothesis testing: shuffle or LDP (that last one is done!)
-- GMT